teamradish/TRTwitchPlaysBot/Wiki/Syntax-Walkthrough.md

 By passing in "right" or "left", we substituted the "<0>" argument with the input, causing Mario to move in that direction for one second.
 The generic form for this macro is "#move(*)", with the input being "<0>1s".

 Dynamic input macros can support multiple arguments.
-For instance, a dynamic input macro mashing a button may be "#mash(\*,\*)" and be "[<0>34ms #34ms]*<1>".
+For instance, a dynamic input macro mashing a button may be called "#mash(\*,\*)" and translate to "[<0>34ms #34ms]*<1>".
 If you typed out "#mash(a,20)", TRBot will rapidly press the A button 20 times!

 ## Next steps

 What comes next?
-Give TRBot a try and [host your own](/.Setup-Init.md), or play through an instance deployed on a Twitch stream.
+Give TRBot a try and [host your own](./Setup-Init.md), or play through an instance deployed on a Twitch stream.
 Players have achieved great feats using TRBot in [past game playthroughs](./Real-Usage-Examples.md)!

 ![TutCulmination](./Images/Tutorial/TutCulmination.gif)